 World War II Era Data

-In commemoration of the 50th anniversary of the end of World War II and in honor of those who served, NCDC provides access to World War II Era Summary of the Day data.
+In commemoration of the 50th anniversary of the end of World War II and in honor of those who served, NCEI provides access to World War II Era Summary of the Day data.
 To access these files through anonymous FTP, follow the instructions at the bottom of this page.
 Some of these files are rather large, so special attention to the size is recommended before accessing them through your browser.
 Additional notes are also available below.

 World War II Era Summary of the Day Dataset File (15098.63 KB)

 Contains 1940–1945 data for 162 stations outside of the United States.
 The actual period of data availability varies depending upon the station's activity.
 Many stations in the European and Pacific theaters of operation are included.

 Compressed World War II Era Summary of the Day file.
 The compressed file is downloaded to your hard drive and can be viewed using software such as 7-zip.

 Describes the format of the dataset file.
 See notes at the bottom of the page.

 A list of station locations included in the dataset file.